near/docs/docs/develop/basics/hackathon-guide.md

 }
 ```

-When you call it in the front-end, you're having issues sending data similar to the error below:
+When you call it in the front-end, you'd have trouble sending data, much like in the error below:

 ```ts
 "ABORT: unexpected string field null : 'YOUR DATA'".
 ```

-In the front-end you can fix this issue when you call contract.
-Because NEAR uses a JSON RPC API all methods are called using objects.
+You can fix this issue in the front-end when you call contract.
+Because NEAR uses a JSON-RPC-API, all methods are called using _objects_.

 Instead of calling: